StandingBeginner

 1. 1

-From Downward Dog step right foot forward
+From Downward Dog, step right foot forward to the outside of right hand

 2. 2